Search

 Identifying the Pattern of Love Addiction

 To break the pattern of love addiction, it’s crucial to understand the common patterns of love-addicted relationships.
 When you succumb to the harmful behaviors associated with love addiction, you lose control and give power to someone else.
-These patterns can become the foundation of the relationship.
+Learning how to stop addiction is essential, as these patterns can become the foundation of the relationship.

 • Attraction Creates Intensity and Fantasy.
 Those with love addiction often have a fantasy of being rescued.
 It’s as if the person you desire is the only one in the universe who has the power to take away your pain and make you feel safe, valued, and worthy.